 It is widely accepted that an upside down flag represents distress and by all accounts of the word the women were suffering from extreme weather conditions, muscle fatigue, fear and complete exhaustion.

 We hiked for six hours in streams of water that came up to our ankles.
 High winds were sending us flying often having to hold onto rocks to keep us on the ground.
-Hale stones were near blinding us.
-The cold was blistering our faces and the rain soaking through five to six layers of clothing.
+Hailstones were near blinding us.
+The cold was blistering our faces and the rain soaked through five to six layers of clothing.
 It is safe to say that none of us have any faith in waterproof clothing!

 The Challenge Timeline:

-11:20 – The hailstones appear and there is not one dry foot.
+11:20 – The hailstones appear and there is not one dry foot amongst us.

 11:45 – A couple of hikers tell us without snow equipment we won’t make it to the summit and if you do you won’t get back down – my mouth said ‘thanks for the advice.’
 My mind said ‘we are making it to the summit.’